Two people have been charged in Papua New Guinea with burning alive a woman they accused of sorcery, officials say.

 The case has drawn public condemnation, including from Prime Minister Peter O'Neill, who called it "barbaric".

 Cecile Pouilly, spokesperson for the UN's human rights office, on 8 February expressed "great concern" over the incident.

-"We urge the government to put an end to these crimes and to bring perpetrators of attacks and killings to justice through thorough, prompt and impartial investigations in accordance with international law," she said.'Not finished'
+"We urge the government to put an end to these crimes and to bring perpetrators of attacks and killings to justice through thorough, prompt and impartial investigations in accordance with international law," she said.

 In parts of the Pacific nation deaths and mysterious illnesses are sometimes blamed on suspected sorcerers.
 Several reports have emerged in recent years of accused people, usually women, being killed.

 In 2009, after a string of such killings, the chairman of Papua New Guinea's Constitutional Review and Law Reform Commission said defendants were using accusations of witchcraft as an excuse to kill people, and called for tougher legislation to tackle the issue.

 The police have interviewed at least 40 people in connection with the incident.